achrafsmlali/MovieApi/readme.md

                 "movieId": 1
               }
          ```
-      add another comments to Joker and a second one for Batman and for Hulk.
+      add another comments to Joker, Batman, and Hulk.

    5. Get request on `/coments` to get all comments.
    6. Get request on `/coments?id=1` to get all Joker comments.
-   7. Get request on `/top` to get movies ranking.
-It takes as a Request body the date range of search.
+   7. Get request on `/top?dateFrom=02-10-1980&dateTo=04-10-2020` to get movies ranking in specifique date range.
-        ```javascript
-          {
-            "dateFrom": "22-01-1988",
-            "dateTo": "10-05-2020"
-          }
-        ```
    8. Delete request on `/movies/1/` to delete Joker movie.